tangsiwei0831/portofolio/_Places/2022-07-11-Restaurants-01.md

 [DZO VIET EATERY](https://www.dzovieteatery.com/): 4.4/5.
 Good Vietnam food, too much oil on the food, price is good too.

+[Earls Kitchen + bar](https://earls.ca/): 4.6/5.
+I went there to participate my first rotation team celebration event, the menu is specialized, but it was amazing that the amount of chicken and steak they offer are way more than I imagine.
+Drink is also nice too.

 [EDNA + VITA](https://ednavita.com/): 4.4/5.
 Food is nice, the quantity is not that much, service always suurounds you, sometimes a little bit annoying.

 [Egg Club](https://eggclub.ca/): 4.5/5.
 A decent sandiwich, socre can be higher if price lower.